Anxiety and depression

 Complementary practitioners restrict their treatment approaches to their specialist fields of expertise, so that it can be difficult for an individual to select an appropriate practitioner.
 Approaches include hypnotherapy, counselling, Bach flower therapy, nutritional medicine, radionics, herbalism, Chinese medicine, acupuncture and homeopathy.

-At this clinic, the underlying causes of anxiety/depression (see below) are identified from the medical history and with vegatesting.
-Appropriate treatment is selected with vegatesting and checked with muscle testing (clinical kinesiology).
-How expectations and reality could be equated is also considered.
+At this clinic, the underlying causes of psychological disorders are identified from the medical history and through vegatesting.
+Treatment is selected with vegatesting and checked with muscle testing (clinical kinesiology).
+How expectations and reality could be better equated are also considered.

 INTEGRATIVE MEDICINE APPROACHES